-The CCE-Tompkins Horitculture program provides support and services that can help home gardeners with a variety of gardening challenges.
+The CCE-Tompkins Horticulture program provides support and services that can help home gardeners with a variety of gardening challenges.

-This service is done here at CCE-Tompkins for $5/sample.
-If necessary, samples can be sent to Cornell University for identification, at a charge of $25/sample.
+***This service is currently on pause here at CCE-Tompkins**** You can send your samples to Cornell University for identification, at a charge of $25/sample.
 Please read this information about how to submit an insect sample to The Cornell University Insect Diagnostic Laboratory.

 CCE Tompkins maintains a seed library in the Agriculture-Environment office.
-Free seeds are available for gardeners, along with information on how to save your own seeds, some of which can be returned to the seed library the following year for other gardeners.
+Free seeds are currently only available for gardeners at our Seed Giveaways.
+We also accept well packaged and labeled seeds from community members for the seed library, which will be redistributed the following year for other gardeners.
 For more information on saving seeds and a list of organizations that promote seed saving, seed production and plant breeding, go to Cornell University's resource page on all things seedy!

 Please note: All CCE-Tompkins fees are contingent upon the ability to pay.